On Windows cd %userprofile% # On Linux cd ~ git clone https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp.git embarc_osp

 - Make sure the blinky example has been built successfully in Building a Sample Application.
 Get the .elf file

-- Follow to steps in Getting Started with EM Starter Kit to set and connect EMSK 2.3 with EM11D to your local machine.
+- Follow to steps in Programming and Debugging to set and connect EMSK 2.3 with EM11D to your local machine.

 - Navigate to the embARC OSP directory and run Blinky example.